japan's best ski travel agent award winner badges 2024 and 2025

 WHEN IS THE JAPAN SKI SEASON?

 We are often asked how long the ski season in Japan lasts.
-While in major ski areas, the season usually lasts in some form until May, the question of when it is worth visiting depends on what you are looking for from your skiing holiday in Japan.
+While in major ski areas, the season usually lasts in some form until May, the question of when it is worth visiting depends on what you are looking for from your Japan ski trip.
 For the likelihood of powder snow conditions, it is really best to stick to the peak season.
-If you are happy to trade powder for bluebird days, empty runs and warmer weather, then usually we would recommend visiting up until early to mid-April when you can also benefit from great deals on accommodation, together with lower lift pass prices and empty runs.
+If you are happy to trade powder for bluebird days, empty runs and warmer weather, then usually we would recommend visiting up until early to mid-April when you can also benefit from great deals on accommodation, together with lower lift pass prices.
 We will review each stage of the Japan ski season in more detail below, and hope to provide you with the information you need to decide when is the best time to visit for you.

 THE JAPAN SKI SEASON BROKEN DOWN